-Muons, being minimum ionizing particles, pass through many layers of iron, leaving behind localized hits in the RPCs.
+Muons, being minimum ionizing particles, pass through many layers of iron, leaving behind localized hits in the Resistive Plate Chambers (RPCs).
 Using this hit information, the track of the muon can be reconstructed.
 Because of the magnetic field, this track will be curved and the bending of the track is opposite for negative and positive muons.
 Thus, ICAL can distinguish between the CC interactions of $\nu_{\mu}$ and $\bar{\nu}_{\mu}$.
-If a track has been reconstructed, the event has been considered to be a CC interaction of $\nu_{\mu} /\bar{\nu}_{\mu}$.
-The charge, the momentum and the initial direction ($\cos \theta_{ track}$), of a reconstructed track, are also calculated from the track properties \cite{Bhattacharya:2014tha}.
+If a track is reconstructed, the event is considered to be a CC interaction of $\nu_{\mu} /\bar{\nu}_{\mu}$.
+The charge, the momentum and the initial direction ($\cos \theta_{ track}$) of a reconstructed track are also calculated from the track properties \cite{Bhattacharya:2014tha}.
 Electrons, positrons and photons lose their energy very quickly and leave no track.
 Pions pass through a few layers, and it is difficult to construct a track for them unless they are of very high energy.
 Baryons have very low kinetic energy and can pass through one or two layers.
 Therefore, the hadrons produced in these reactions leave a few $(0 - 10)$ scattered hits \cite{Devi:2013wxa,Nizam:2019jdi}.
 Thus, the GEANT4 simulation of a typical $\nu_{\mu}/\bar{\nu}_{\mu}$ CC event consists of a track and a few hadron hits.

-Events for which one or more tracks have been reconstructed are stored along with the charge, the momentum and the initial direction of the track with the largest momentum.
-The leftover hits, that is the hits which are not used for track reconstruction, have been labelled hadron hits.
-In dealing with the hadron hits, the problem of ghost hits needs to be considered.
-If the actual hits occurred at $(x_1, y_2)$, $(x_2,y_1)$ and $(x_3,y_1)$ the simulation only tells us that the $x$-strips $x_1, x_2, x_3$ and the $y$-strips $y_1, y_2$ are hit.
-This leads to the possibility of there being six hits, three of which are ghost hits.
-This problem can be solved very simply by defining the number of hadron hits to be the maximum of \textit{(number of $x$-strips, number of $y$-strips)} with hits.
+Events for which one or more tracks were reconstructed were stored along with the charge, the momentum and the initial direction of the track with the largest momentum.
+For about 90\% of the events, only one track was reconstructed.
+In the other 10\%, two or more tracks were reconstructed.
+The leftover hits, that is the hits which were not used for track reconstruction, were labelled hadron hits.
+In dealing with the hadron hits, the problem of ghost hits had to be considered.
+If the actual hits occurred at $(x_1, y_1)$, $(x_2,y_2)$ and $(x_3,y_1)$ the simulation only told us that the $x$-strips $x_1, x_2, x_3$ and the $y$-strips $y_1, y_2$ are hit.
+This led to the possibility of there being six hits, three of which were ghost hits.
+This problem was solved very simply by defining the number of hadron hits to be the maximum of \textit{(number of $x$-strips, number of $y$-strips)} with hits.